arXiv/arxiv-docs/README.md

 ## Links
 Both absolute and relative links work.
-You can add a link in ``foo/index.md`` to ``foo/baz.md`` with either ``[click this absolute link](/foo/baz)`` or ``[click this relative link](baz)``.
+You can add a link in ``foo/index.md`` to ``foo/baz.md`` with either ``[click this absolute link](/foo/baz.md)`` or ``[click this relative link](baz.md)``.
+Relative links assist in movig directories of pages around since a whole subdirectory can be moved and if all the pages in it have relative links then those will not break.
 Absolute links assist in moving pages around since the links on a single page do not break if a single page is moved.
-Relative links assist in movig directories of pages around since a whole subdirectory can be moved and if all the pages in it have relative links then those will not break.

 You can put static files in the same directory structure.
 If the page ``specifics/coolstory.md`` has an image tag like